 Have a drink along Ledra street

 A great way to finish your day exploring is to head to Ledra street for something to eat or to enjoy a drink.
-It is not only popular with the tourists but with the locals too, especially in the evening.
+It is not only popular with tourists but with the locals too, especially in the evening.
 We stopped off at Kafeneo Arsinois just off Ledra street and even though it was not a bar, they served good cheap local drinks.

-Ledra Street is the main pedestrian street in the Laiki Getoria area and super easy to find.
+Ledra Street is the main pedestrian street in the Laiki Getoria area and is super easy to find.
 There are numerous cafes, restaurants, and bars scattered along the street inviting you in.
 Zivania is a traditional alcoholic local drink if you are looking to try something local.

 Experience an authentic Cypriot dinner